Living with the Truth Stranger than Fiction This Is Not About What You Think Milligan and Murphy Making Sense

 Liam Wilson, for all he’s fibbed, fabricated and falsified frequently over the years, is not actually that good a liar.
 He lies because it’s expedient, accepted—even expected—behaviour, but his heart’s not really into it.
 I suppose this is the problem all writers have.
 We write to get to or express some kind of truth but we insist on trying to get there through the process of lying through our teeth.
 When we first encounter Liam his life’s in a mess.
 Had he been a better liar he might still have his girl, his friends and his career or maybe he would’ve been in prison rather than Buenos Aires.
 He’s there because Liam is actually a decent sort deep down who’s perfectly willing to accept the consequences of his actions (if caught out) and in his mind he deserves to be in exile.
 He cheated on the love of his life and was to some extent responsible for the death of his firm’s prize commodity, the Booker Prize-winning novelist Craig Bennett.
 While it is true he did cheat on his girlfriend he did not kill Craig Bennett.
 A heart attack killed Craig Bennett although the copious amounts of drugs and alcohol the man ingested in the hours prior to that attack certainly nudged things along.
 Now whether Liam could’ve prevented Craig having a heart attack (at least that night) is another matter entirely.
 And the answer to that question is probably: Yes.
 He was put in charge of him—although how ‘in charge’ one man can be expected to be of another is another matter entirely—and didn’t do a bang-up job of it.
 Clearly.
 Of course the only reason he wound up with such a prestigious client in the first place is because his boss, James Cockburn, managed to get himself defenestrated the day before, quite possibly—accounts differ widely—with the assistance of said client and is recuperating in hospital.
 So he’s not exactly a shining example.

 “There is nothing so undignified as an editor who writes,” notes Liam but since Luke was an editor in a previous life one can’t help but think he’s also wagging a metafictional finger at himself; I imagine most novelists get to that point somewhere around the middle of their first novel when they wonder if they’re deluding themselves.
 Whether former editors feel it worse than the rest of us I can only imagine, but there’s clearly some of Luke in Liam and probably more than he’d like to admit, but then that goes for the rest of us too.
 “All fiction is autobiography, no matter how remote from the author's experience the tale seems to be.”
 So wrote the critic Millicent Bell in reference to A Farewell to Arms which is another one of those books where people can’t agree on the ratio of autobiographical to non-autobiographical content.
-I doubt, however, if Luke Brown has been (of felt he was) diary of a superflous manresponsible for the demise of any (in)famous authors recently but like most of us he’ll have been through a life-numbing breakup or two; a period of days, weeks or even months where your life’s lost its way and you’ve no idea if you’re coming or going.
+I doubt, however, if Luke Brown has been (of felt he was) responsible for the demise of any (in)famous authors recently but like most of us he’ll have been through a life-numbing breakup or two; a period of days, weeks or even months where your life’s lost its way and you’ve no idea if you’re coming or going.
 This started me thinking about Saul Bellow’s Dangling Man which led me neatly to Turgenev’s The Diary of a Superfluous Man.
 In Exile: The Sense of Alienation in Modern Russian Letters, David Patterson describes the recurring character of the superfluous man in Russian Literature as “a paradigm of a person who has lost a point, a place, and a presence in life: the superfluous man is the homeless man.”
 He goes on to quote from The Superfluous Man in Russian Letters where the authors list the typical characteristics of the superfluous man as being “weariness, boredom, indolence, self-orientation, self-pity and fear.”
 It’s the twenty-first century and not Russia so this is how Liam from Lancashire puts it:

 Amid the agony of accepting and refusing to accept what I had always known was going to happen [i.e. his girlfriend’s going to dump him], I suspect I quite liked the portrayal of me here, the compartmentalised, enigmatic, multi-man.
 It is a sort of fun being a dickhead, that’s why there are so many of us.
 It wasn’t unique to me—did other people really reveal themselves truly to others?
 Were they better than me or did they just make a better job of pretending to be?
 I didn’t believe I was the only man who was so hungry, so weak.